avaframe/AvaFrame/docs/glossary.rst

         the avalanche and is usually associated to :term:`dense flow` type of movement in the :term:`transition` zone of the avalanche.

-    origin
+    origin point
-        see :term:`zone of origin`
+        see also :term:`zone of origin`

+        The origin point describes the highest possible release point along a :term:`thalweg` within the terrain.

     zone of origin
         The zone of origin delineates the area, in which typical :term:`release area` (s) are located, and an avalanche's appearance is characterized by the :term:`manner of starting`.
-The uppermost possible point is referred to as start of origin.
+The uppermost possible point is referred to as :term:`origin point`.

-    transition
+    transition point
-        see :term:`zone of transition`
+        see also :term:`zone of transition`

+        The transition point describes the transition between the zone of origin and the zone of transition.
+        It marks the lowest point of the release area.
+It is generally assumed that the transition occurs at a slope angle of approximately 30°.

     zone of transition
-        The zone of transition is the area between zone of :term:`origin` and zone of :term:`deposition` along the :term:`thalweg`.
+        The zone of transition is the area between :term:`zone of origin` and :term:`zone of deposition` along the :term:`thalweg`.
 The :term:`form of movement` is linked to the :term:`flow variables`.
-The start of transition links the zone of :term:`origin` and transition and is usually associated with a slope inclination of about 28-30°.
+The start of transition links the :term:`zone of origin` and transition and is usually associated with a slope inclination of about 28-30°.

-    deposition
+    deposition point
-        see :term:`zone of deposition`
+        see also :term:`zone of deposition`

+        The deposition point describes the point along the thalweg where an avalanche event starts to decelerates due to increased friction and terrain characteristics.
+The point of deposition marks the end of the travel track and the beginning of the deposition area.
+It is located between the :term:`zone of transit` and the :term:`zone of deposition`.
+It is also known as the :term:`beta point`.

     zone of deposition
         The zone of deposition is where the :term:`runout area` of the avalanche is located and where the avalanche stops due to frictional energy dissipation.
+Whithin this zone the avalanche deposit is to be found.
-The boundary with the :term:`transition` zone (start of deposition) is often called :term:`beta point`.
+        The boundary with the :term:`zone of transition` is often called :term:`beta point`.